emmaviolet/KIF/README.md

 KIF integrates directly into your Xcode project, so there's no need to run an additional web server or install any additional packages.

 #### Wide OS and Xcode coverage
 KIF's test suite is being run against iOS 8+ and Xcode 7+.
-Lower versions will likely still work, but your mileage may vary.
-We do our best to retain backwards compatibility as much as possible.
+Lower ver

 #### Test Like a User
 KIF attempts to imitate actual user input.
 Automation is done using tap events wherever possible.